Orsago

-Orsago is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km north of Venice and about 30 km northeast of Treviso.
+Orsago is a comune (municipality) in the province of Treviso, in the Italian region of Veneto, located about 60 km north of Venice and about 30 km northeast of Treviso.
 As of 31 December 2004, it had a population of 3,817 and an area of 10.7 km2.

 Orsago borders the following municipalities: Cordignano, Gaiarine, Godega di Sant'Urbano.